Anjaney1999/automated-air-traffic-control/README.md

 ## Requirements
 Make sure to use Java 8 (unfortunately, external libraries that were used do not work with newer versions of Java).
-To run the application, double-click on the jar file located in ATC/out/artifacts or execute the following command:
+To run the application, double-click on the jar file located in the root folder (ATC.jar) or execute the following command:
 ```
 java -jar ATC.jar
 ```